ALTAcreative/OEplaycanvas/README.md

 ```
 Sending arguments inside actions isn't supported at the moment, but may be implemented in the future.

-### Senging events from PlayCanvas to Origami Engine
+### Sending events from PlayCanvas to Origami Engine
 As the opposite direction of communication, events allow PlayCanvas to notify Origami Engine of some state changes, triggering desired response in the container app itself.
 For these purposes we utilize a standard PlayCanvas event channel, used internally for communication between scripts.
 Here is how it can be done:

 1. Create any script and attach it to any entity in your project, no matter how deep in the hierarchy